 Describe, for all ranks as applicable, the teaching and advising role of the candidate (all members of the Academic Council are expected to teach in some capacity).
 Describe the candidate's prior teaching experience and performance, including any pedagogical innovations or course development activities in which the candidate has participated.
-Optional: Include a list of current and former masters, Ph.D. and postdoctoral trainees and their current positions.
-(Please save your evaluation of the candidate's teaching for the "Evaluation of the Candidate" section below)
+(Please save your evaluation of the candidate's teaching for the

+"Evaluation of the Candidate" section below)

 D. Candidate's statement:

-Optional: Include a statement by the candidate about his or her current scholarly, teaching and other academic activities and plans (clearly legible and not to exceed 3 pages).
+Include a statement by the candidate about his or her current scholarly, teaching and other academic activities and plans (clearly legible and not to exceed 3 pages).